On This Page: What is Hep B? | Causes | Risk Factors | Prevention

 Yes, in the United States, hepatitis B is most commonly spread through sex.
 In fact, this form of transmissions accounts for nearly two-thirds of acute hepatitis B cases!
 Also, hepatitis B is 50-100 times more infectious than HIV and can be passed through the exchange of body fluids, such as semen, vaginal fluids, and blood.3

 The number one way to prevent hepatitis B is by getting vaccinated for the virus prior to being exposed to it.
-Abstinence from all sexual activities and intravenous drug use are the only other sure-fire ways to prevent contracting hepatitis B. If you are not willing to abstain from sex, you should practice safer sex by consistently using condoms or dental dams.
+To lower your risk, practice safer sex by consistently using condoms or dental dams and don’t share needles.
 Being in a monogamous relationship with someone who is not infected with hepatitis B will also prevent infection.
-Talking about sexually transmitted diseases (STDs) with your new partner before engaging in sexual relationship is another way to prevent getting hepatitis B.
+Also, talking about sexually transmitted diseases (STDs) with your new partner before engaging in a sexual relationship is another way to prevent getting hepatitis B.

 Other precautions you can take to avoid acquiring HBV are: